+It is not illegal to carry large amounts of cash when traveling domestically.
 Carrying cash and money orders, even in large quantities, does not equate to illicit narcotics activity.
 It is well established, for example, that people of color are less likely to place assets in bank accounts, making it more likely that they will be carrying substantial amounts of cash or money orders as they travel.
-See, e.g., M. Moeser, The data of racial disparity in financial services, American Banker (June 19, 2020).
+See, e.g., M. Moeser, The data on racial disparity in financial services, American Banker (June 19, 2020).